Self-service search for Virtual Apps and Desktops

 Specify search query to filter events

-When you place your cursor in the search box, you get the list of search suggestions for the Virtual Apps and Desktops data source.
-Use the search suggestions to specify your query and filter the events.
+Place your cursor in the search box to view the list of dimensions for the Virtual Apps and Desktops events.
+Use the dimensions to specify your query and search for the required events.

-You can also use operators in your search queries to narrow the focus of your search.
+You can also use operators in your search query to expand your search criteria and get the required result.
 For more information on the valid operators, see Use search query in the search box to filter events.

 Enter “U” in the search box to get the related suggestions.

-Select the time period and click Search to view the events based on your search query.
+Select the time period and click Search to view the events based on the DATA table.